acm-uiuc/til/_til/git/ignore-changes-to-a-tracked-file.md

+---
-# Ignore Changes To A Tracked File
+title: Ignore Changes To A Tracked File
+category: git
+---

 Files that should never be tracked are listed in your `.gitignore` file.
 But what about if you want to ignore some local changes to a tracked file?